flour

 Health Benefits

-• Source of dietary fiber, promoting healthy digestion and gut health.
+• Source of dietary fiber, promoting healthy digestion (especially whole wheat flour).

-• Can contribute to feelings of fullness, aiding in weight management.
+• Can contribute to feelings of fullness and satiety, aiding in weight management.

 Storage Tips

-Flour should be stored in an airtight container in a cool, dry, and dark place.
-This prevents moisture absorption and infestation by pests.
-All-purpose and bread flour can typically be kept at room temperature for up to 6-8 months.
-Whole wheat flour, due to its higher oil content, is best stored in the refrigerator or freezer to prevent it from going rancid.
-For long-term storage (over a year), freezing flour is recommended.
-Be sure the container is airtight to prevent freezer burn and condensation when thawing.
+Flour should be stored in an airtight container in a cool, dry, and dark place to prevent infestation and maintain its quality.
+All-purpose and other refined flours can be stored at room temperature for several months.
+Whole wheat flour, due to its higher oil content, is best stored in the refrigerator or freezer to prevent rancidity, extending its shelf life significantly.
+Ensure the container is properly sealed to prevent moisture absorption, which can lead to clumping and spoilage.
+Check regularly for any signs of pests or off odors.

 Background Squiggy